 interactions to be communicated back to the

-A model provides the buisness logic and talks to the ViewModel.
+A model provides the business logic and talks to the ViewModel.

-A ViewModel provides the UI logic and invokes the buisness logic in response to user input.
+A ViewModel provides the UI logic and invokes the business logic in response to user input.

 A View provides the look, layout and content of the UI.